BMC – Exploration / Geotechnical Heli-portable and Skid Drilling

 - EQUIPMENT: Hydracore 2000 and Zinex A5

 Further to the drilling program, Geotech completed “parent” and “daughter” holes while setting two-piece wedges to collect duplicate samples of the ore zone within the pre-determined drill holes.
 This was completed on 10 HQ size holes.
-Packer testing, SPT sampling and well installations were also completed with the same diamond drilling equipment for a geotechnical component of the program.
-A total of 25,000 meters was drilled by 4 helicopter portable and skid mounted drills, with hole depths ranging from 20 meters to 450 meters.
+Packer testing, SPT sampling, and well installations were also completed with the same diamond drilling equipment for a geotechnical component of the program.
+A total of 25,000 meters was drilled by 4 heli-portable and skid mounted drills, with hole depths ranging from 20 meters to 450 meters.